Nami Iguchi

-Nami Iguchi (井口奈己 Iguchi Nami, born December 4, 1967) is a Japanese film director, music video director, screen writer, and editor.
+Nami Iguchi (井口奈己 Iguchi Nami, born December 4, 1967) is a Japanese film director, music video director, screenwriter, and editor.

 Early life

 Iguchi raised in Akihabara・Ueno・Okachi-machi, Tokyo.
 From early childhood, she had yet to develop her interest in film-making, and simply enjoyed watching movies with cute girl characters.
 Moreover, during her childhood, she was more interested with professional wrestling and music than movies.
 However, she has said that the Kawanaka Nobuhiro quote "You can make a movie with personal taste" is what inspired her to make films.
 As a result, she entered the Image Forum Institute of Image Studies at age 20.

 Career

 In 2001, she directed the film Inuneko, which later received the Pia Film Festival Planning Award.

 In 2003, she won the Japan Movie Professional Awards Newcomer Director Award.

 In 2004, the remake version of Inuneko won the Jury Special Award, the International Critics Federation Prize, and the Best Screen Play Award at the Torino International Film Festival.
 In the same year, she received the 2004 Japan Film Director Association Newcomer Director Award.

 Iguchi later directed Don't Laugh at My Romance, starring Matsuyama Kenichi, which was released in 2008.
 In 2014, she directed the film Nishino Yukihiko no Koi to Bōken, which starred Yutaka Takenouchi.